SamanthaBooth81/clay_and_fire/README.md

 3. As a Site Owner I want to be able to delete a product so that I can remove items that are no longer available.
 4. As a Site Owner I want to be able to send emails to customers with a subscription, notifying customers of any deals, sales, and new arrivals.
 5. As a Site Owner, I want to be able to remove reviews from the site without deleting them so that can still be available if required.
+6. As a site owner I would like to set up discount codes to share with loyal customers.

 ## Shopper
 1. As a Shopper I want to be able to view a list of items so that I can add them to my basket.